aisimon/shipment-tool/README.md

 # Shipment Payload Builder

-A browser-based tool to construct and validate **Shiptheory Shipment API** payloads.
+A browser-based tool to construct  **Shiptheory Shipment API** payload.

 It is currently published at https://aisimon.github.io/shipment-tool/